 Listen to your body; it will tell you what it can handle.
 Lifting to failure is an excellent way to listen to your body.
 If you reach failure in six to 10 repetitions, then that is ideal.
 If you fall short or exceed six to 10 reps, you are lifting too light or too heavy.
 Also, after a workout and muscle strength during the next workout, muscle soreness is ways you can listen to your body to find the right amount of repetition, sets, weight, rest, and recovery time to build muscle.

 You must use your diet and rest to prevent your workout from sabotaging your results.

 The most important factors of a post-workout program are your diet and rest.
 Over-training is worse than under-training because it can lead to injury and prevent muscle growth.
 You should be able to recover from your workout in 48 hours when you work out correctly.
 If you cannot recover in 48 hours, you need to decrease your workout.

-In Conclusion, your workout program must be comprehensive to address the many factors that are necessary to build muscle.
+In Conclusion, your workout program must be comprehensive to address the many necessary factors to build muscle.

 The best workout program to build muscle depends on your body.
 Your age, genetics, and environment are all factors for working out.
 A workout program for a person who works a desk job should differ from a person who works construction.
 A workout program is not just a workout.
 It also includes sleep, food, and rest.
 Your workout is an external factor that influences how your body builds muscles, while your hormones are internal factors that determine how your body makes muscles.

 Internal factors play a more significant role in how your body looks than external factors.
-Before beginning any workout program, regardless of your level of health and fitness, consult with your primary care physician.
+Before beginning any workout program, regardless of your health and fitness level, consult with your primary care physician.
 Your doctor can inform you of your hormones, diet, and genetics to get the best results from your workout program.